-Recommended: BUAD 466
+Recommended: BUAD 466 Semester Offered: Fall, even years

 BUAD 471: Supply Chain Management - Capstone

 This course encapsulates all of the skills that students have learned in other operations and supply chain courses and asks students to apply these skills toward solving full-scale supply chain challenges.
 It consists of two parts.